frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 other lists, and their nesting level is not limited by `CondConfigParser`_.

-There is no integer nor float type in CondConfigParser, as it has not seemed to be very useful for FGo! so far, however this might change in the future.
+There is no integer nor float type in CondConfigParser, as it has not seemed to be very useful for FFGo so far, however this might change in the future.

 So, what is allowed to go into the right-hand side of a variable